-The mechanics at ValleyPro Autohouse in Kelowna primarily work on American and Asian vehicles and fleet vehicles, including Chevy, Ford, Dodge, and Sprinter vans.
+The auto mechanics at ValleyPro Autohouse in Kelowna primarily work on American and Asian vehicles and fleet vehicles, including Chevy, Ford, Dodge, and Sprinter vans.
 (If you drive a German car, check out our sister shop, Europro Autohaus.)
 We are trained and qualified to provide all the repairs and maintenance services your vehicle needs, and we offer a 50-point inspection with every service to ensure we catch any small issues before they become major problems.
 Our goal is to be the auto repair shop Kelowna drivers trust because we treat every car and person with respect.

 Most vehicle manufacturers recommend recharging your air conditioning service every two years to keep it performing optimally.
 At ValleyPro Autohouse, we offer complete A/C repair and recharge services, ensuring your air conditioning system has a long and trouble-free life.
 We can quickly inspect your air conditioning, repair or recharge it, and have you back on the road in no time.